eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 7. The Wallet Unit continues by requesting the User for approval.

-8. The User selects the attributes that will be presented.
+8. The User approves the attributes that will be presented.

 9. The Wallet Unit sends a response containing only the approved attributes to the Relying Party Instance.

 ##### 6.6.3.3 Wallet Unit allows User to verify that Relying Party does not request more attributes than it registered

 During registration, the Relying Party registered which attributes it intends to request from Wallet Units.
 The Registrar listed these attributes in a Relying Party registration certificate.
 The Relying Party Instance sends this registration certificate to the Wallet Unit in the presentation request.
-The Wallet Unit displays the contents of the registration certificate to the User, at least in case the requested attribute do not conform to the list of attributes in the presentation certificate.
+The Wallet Unit displays the contents of the registration certificate to the User, at least in case the requested attribute do not conform to the list of attributes in the registration certificate.

+The format of the registration certificate, as well as the way in which the Wallet Unit can verify that the registration certificate belongs to the authenticated Relying Party, will be specified in a technical specification.

 ##### 6.6.3.4 Wallet Unit evaluates disclosure policy embedded in attestation, if present